 In addition to measuring overall score improvement, our researchers considered the rate of students reaching the proficiency bar (Level 3 on the AzMERIT) after 5th grade.
 The analysis applied the observed 2018-19 score changes over two years, from 3rd through 5th grade, and indicated that students with high Zearn Math usage are 64% more likely to reach proficiency than students with low Zearn Math usage.
 The results are even stronger when the researchers analyzed a subset of students starting at Level 1 after 3rd grade.
 For those students, who were struggling in math the most at that point, consistent Zearn Math usage is tied to a 124% increase in the likelihood of students reaching proficiency by 5th grade.

 In the analysis conducted, students across all levels demonstrated stronger growth on the AzMERIT when learning consistently with Zearn Math, and growth was highest for students who had previously struggled.
 In other words, Zearn Math usage supported achievement gains across the board and also a narrowing of the achievement gap for students in the Arizona district.
+The incremental impact of each lesson at the student level was quite strong, and underlines the impact each additional lesson can have on student learning gains.
 We are encouraged by these results as we pursue our mission to ensure all kids love learning math, and look forward to continuing to study the impact Zearn Math is driving in schools and districts across the country.